AnyaLuLu/Biquadris/README.md

 CS 246

-1. bug: all blocks: if right is the first step, clockwise and counterclockwise dont work on the second step. not sure if this is a problem in block or board.
-I didn't look too far into it, but if you think the problem is in block you can leave it for me.
 2. clean up comments (at the end) and probably other things along the way
 3. Test memory
 4. Graphics display